Around the exhibition

 Booklet of the exhibition

-projection - Sunday, May 18, 2014 > 11 AM
+screening - Sunday, May 18, 2014 > 11 a.m.

-[France, documentary, 97 min, Dum Dum Films, 2004]
+[France, documentary, 97 mn, Dum Dum Films, 2004]

 April 1994, Rwanda falls into horror.
 For three months, the Hutu army, aided by militiamen and civilians, massacres nearly a million Tutsi.
-10 years later, through interviews with key actors of this tragedy, the testimonies of survivors, and a historical perspective, this investigative documentary questions the failure of the international community to preserve peace.
+10 years later, through interviews with key actors of this tragedy, testimonies of survivors, and a historical perspective, this investigative documentary questions the failure of the international community to preserve peace.

 In the presence of

-> Free entry on reservation
+> Free entry by reservation

-projection - Sunday, May 18, 2014 > 2 PM
+screening - Sunday, May 18, 2014 > 2 PM

 Kigali, images against a massacre by Jean-Christophe Klotz